Valeri Kharlamov: Summit Series

-As World Championships were commonly played in Europe, and National Hockey League (NHL) players were not allowed to participate in the Olympics either, Kharlamov and his teammates were still a somewhat unknown quantity when the 1972 Summit Series was played.
+As World Championships were commonly played in Europe, and National Hockey League (NHL) players were not allowed to participate in the Olympics either, Kharlamov and his teammates were still a somewhat unknown entity when the 1972 Summit Series was played.
 The eight game series, with four games played in Canada, and four in the Soviet Union was one of the first opportunities for the two countries to put their best hockey players against each other.
 Most pundits thought Canada would win convincingly.

 In the first game of the series, the Soviet Union stunned Canada with a 7–3 victory.
 Kharlamov scored two goals on Ken Dryden during the second period, and was named the game's Most Valuable Player.
 Fresh observers of Kharlamov's play were universally impressed.
-Summit Series defenceman Serge Savard ranked him as one of the top 5 players of all time.
+Summit Series defenceman Serge Savard ranked him as one of the top five players of all time.
 Team Canada head coach Harry Sinden would later say of Kharlamov, "He had the skill and the ability of any player in the NHL at the time."

 In the sixth game of the series, Bobby Clarke slashed Kharlamov, fracturing a bone in his ankle.
-He would miss the seventh game of the series, and returned to the lineup for the final game of the series, but at much reduced effectiveness.
+He would miss the seventh game of the series, and returned to the lineup for the final game, but at much reduced effectiveness.
 At the time, many felt the slash was intentional.
 Assistant coach John Ferguson would later say "I called (Bobby) Clarke over to the bench, looked over at Kharlamov and said, 'I think he needs a tap on the ankle'."
+Clarke would similarly admit to the act, later saying "If I hadn't learned to lay on a two-hander once in a while, I'd never have left Flin Flon."
 As for Kharlamov himself, he had little doubt that an attempt had been made to limit his effectiveness, "I'm convinced that Bobby Clarke was given the job of taking me out of the game."
 Kharlamov's injury, and his diminished play in the aftermath have been regarded as a turning point for the series in Canada's favour, who won the series in the eighth and final game.

 Two years later Kharlamov was in the Soviet lineup again during the 1974 Summit Series, playing against the best Canadian players from the World Hockey Association.
 The Soviets were victorious in this series, with four wins, one loss and three ties.
 Kharlamov scored two goals and added six assists in the series.